ApiLogicServer/.github/profile/README.md

 # Getting Started

-API Logic Server can make it easier and faster to create database web applications.
+API Logic Server is an open source Python project to make it faster and easier to create database web applications.
 It provides a CLI to create customizable projects with a single command, that you can then customize in your IDE.
 Projects provide an API, an Admin Web App, and spreadsheet-like business rules to enforce database integrity.
 Some project background is provided in the next section, below.

 You can use this in 2 ways: